Signed in as:

-I have recently undertaken the Project Human 4-Week Self-Reflection Volunteer Program both to grow & better know myself as a human being and inspire others to take the step to strong mental health.
+I am honored to have been the first to have undertaken the Project Human, Inc. 4-Week Self-Reflection Volunteer Program both to grow & better know myself as a human being and inspire others to take the step to strong mental health.

 Everyone experiences fear.
 Fear of something specific and tangible, such as clowns or the dark.
 Fear of something more vague and indiscernible, such as a feeling or thought.
 Whether it may seem simple or complicated, fear is something from which we all suffer, from the meek to the bold.